prikhi/hs-notifications/README.md

     stack install

-`Mod4-Ctrl-w` removes a notification.
+`Mod4-Shift-Ctrl-w` removes all the notifications. `Mod4-Ctrl-w` removes the oldest notification.
 You can also click them.

-My eventual goal is to import this into my xmonad config & just run it with `forkOS`.
+My eventual goal is to import this into my xmonad config & just run it with `forkProcess`.